 Dimon said New York-based JPMorgan has assigned staff to prepare the bank for the possibility that lawmakers remain deadlocked through the beginning of 2013.

-“JPMorgan will survive (JPM) the fiscal cliff,” he said.
+“JPMorgan will survive (JPM:US) the fiscal cliff,” he said.
 “I just think it’s terrible policy to allow us to get close.”

 He also affirmed his faith in the U.S., saying the economy remains “fundamentally stronger than people might think.”